streamr-dev/network/README.md

 9. `git commit -m "release(client, cli-tools): vX.Y.Z"`
 10. `git tag client/vX.Y.Z`
 11. `git tag cli-tools/vX.Y.Z`
-12. Push to main `git push origin`
-13. Push to tag `git push origin client/vX.Y.Z`
-14. Push to tag `git push origin cli-tools/vX.Y.Z`
+12. Push main and tags: `git push --atomic origin main client/vX.Y.Z cli-tools/vX.Y.Z`
-15. At this point we are to do the actual release
+13. At this point we are to do the actual release
-16. Clean and rebuild project with `npm run clean && npm run bootstrap`
+14. Clean and rebuild project with `npm run clean && npm run bootstrap`
-17. Then we do actual publishing of packages with `./release.sh <NPM_TAG>`.
+15. Then we do actual publishing of packages with `./release.sh <NPM_TAG>`.
 Use argument `beta` if publishing a beta version.
 Use `latest` instead when publishing a stable version.
-18. Update client docs if major or minor change:
+16. Update client docs if major or minor change:
 ```bash

 # Generate & upload API docs (if a major/minor version update)